 THE ALASKA HIGHWAY—this historic road began as a one-lane supply line to Alaska at the outbreak of World War II.
 Today it runs from Dawson Creek, BC, for 1,520 miles to Fairbanks.
 Along the way you might spot moose, caribou and Dall sheep.

 WHITEHORSE, capital of Yukon Territory, is a friendly modern city that provides vivid reminders of its Gold Rush beginnings.
 Here, on the banks of the Yukon River, the prospectors who struggled up from Skagway had their first chance to dry out after running the treacherous rapids of the Yukon River.
 You may visit the grand old sternwheeler, S.S.
 Klondike, permanently anchored on dry land by the riverside.
-Take the whole family for an evening of hilarious history at the Frantic Follies Vaudeville Revue.

 DAWSON CITY is a perfectly preserved Gold Rush town.
 Hardly anything has changed since the boom days when thousands descended on the town to get rich quick.